-Justification of budget
+Justification of the budget

-The main item in the budget is the salary for a research associate for three years.
+The main and essential item in the budget is the salary for a research associate for three years.
 This level of appointment is necessary to obtain a person able to understand communication technology in a wide range of areas and as well the theoretical issues involved in both the social shaping of science and technology and the principles of nonviolent action.
-Within the basic structure of the project, the research associate will be expected, with guidance and assistance from the chief investigator, to investigate the dynamics of several communication technologies, arrange interviews with specialists and participate in interviews, take interview notes and classify the results according to the theoretical framework utilised.

-The research associate will need the experience and understanding to assess written material in its connection to theoretical frameworks, to quickly grasp the essentials of new areas of science and bodies of social science theory, to be a sensitive interviewer and to participate in preparing material for publication.
+The research associate will need the experience and understanding to assess written material in its connection to theoretical frameworks, to quickly grasp the essentials of new areas of science and bodies of social science theory, to be a sensitive interviewer, to be able to organise participants for simulations and to participate in preparing material for publication.
 It is most unlikely that a suitably qualified and committed person could be attracted to a fractional appointment.